 Pros

-- Free plan for businesses with basic accounting needs and a single user
+- Free option for businesses with a single user and basic accounting needs

-- Paid version for only $16 monthly for unlimited users
+- Paid plan for only $16 monthly for unlimited users and bank feeds

 - Straightforward to set up and use